ConsultingMD/blog/source/_posts/2016-02-09-soa-on-rails-pt1.markdown

 ## What Came Before
 ### Big Bad Monolith (The Ol’ Days)
 A few years after Bezos’ Mandate, a small band of opinionated ruby developers were releasing Rails into the ether and introducing Ruby to the ways of the distributed system and the enterprise architecture.
 Their first attempt didn’t break any records, but through a small but dedicated (and growing) following.
 Rails muscled its way into the mainstream.
 Most Rails apps at the time were small MVC stacks on top of a single database, on which the application depended heavily.
-This was a big flaw that was rather obvious, but forgiven because of Rails’ seemingly magical ability to produce a complete, functional, though a bit brittle) web stack with a trivial amount of time and effort.
+This was a big flaw that was rather obvious, but forgiven because of Rails’ seemingly magical ability to produce a complete, functional (though a bit brittle) web stack with a trivial amount of time and effort.

 <center><img src="http://i.imgur.com/n5RMgxy.png"></center>